levontumanyan/Cgames/README.md

 - add a feature where if u press the space bar it moves faster
 - when the snake is going in a certain direction dont allow key press of 180 degrees direction - example: if up no down
 - add debugging as a function so that if needed we can display it at the bottom
+- when the snake collides and the game over banner is printed. if the player quickly presses buttons it exits too quickly without the player having time to see the score - just add a one second delay then wait for a user input to exit

 ## Bugs at the moment
 - The game only finishes when the snake collides with the top and left corners not left and bottom. - done